Dimev/shadertoy-to-unreal-engine/README.md

  - Code: the code for this node
  - Output type: which is what the node outputs
  - Description: what the node will be named in the node graph
- - Inputs: this is a list of inputs the node takes in, and you can access from the code inside the node
+ - Inputs: this is a list of inputs the node takes in. you can access these by their names inside the code in the custom node

-Under the hood, custom nodes get converted into a function, meaning you sadly can't define your own functions inside the custom node without some workarounds (in chapter Functions, which also goes about )
+Under the hood, custom nodes get converted into a function, meaning you sadly can't define your own functions inside the custom node without some workarounds (which can be found in the chapter Functions)

 If you want to know what the final shader is unreal generates for your material, you can see it under window -> view shader source *CHECK IF THIS IS CORRECT*